-At the Max Planck Institute for Comparative Public Law and International Law, scholars pursue their own research or participate in collective projects relating to basic issues and current developments in the areas of public international law, European Union law and the constitutional and administrative law of individual states, often in a comparative perspective.
-Numerous visiting scholars from all over the world visit our institute to investigate and exchange ideas about a broad range of legal issues.
+At the Max Planck Institute for Comparative Public Law and International Law, scholars pursue research relating to basic issues and current developments in the areas of public international law, European Union law and the constitutional and administrative law of individual states.
+Numerous visiting scholars from all over the world are also working on these subjects.
 With regard to public international law, European Union law and comparative public law, our library is the largest in Europe and one of the most comprehensive in the world.

 09/02/201509/03/2015 | "Normative Orders" Building, Lübeckerstr./Hansaallee, Frankfurt/Main